 Carried interest plays a vital role in the private equity field, with enormous potential to grow compensation and rewards.
 While carried interest varies between funds and firms, it is important to first learn how it works to ensure the compensation is fair.

-It can especially be an effective financial planning tool and a compelling asset for private equity partners, who with the abovementioned strategies can pay tax on their income at lower capital gains.
+This can especially be an effective financial planning tool and a compelling asset for private equity partners.
+Those who use the aforementioned strategies can pay tax on their income at lower capital gains.